Louis Marlio

 Louis Marlio (February 3, 1878 – November 26, 1952) was a French economist.
+He was a professor at Sciences Po and École des ponts ParisTech in Paris.

 Life

 He participated in the Colloque Walter Lippmann where he defended a social liberalism which favored a degree of state regulation over public services, social protection, and fiscal redistribution policies.
 He also admired radical and socialist politicians such as Aristide Briand.